Hong Kong and Political Change in China: The Meaning of the Sept. 12 Legislative Election

 Tel: (310) 825-0007

-Sponsor(s): Burkle Center for International Relations, Center for Chinese Studies, UCLA International Institute, Asia Institute, Asia Society, Hong Kong Association of Southern California, RAND
+Sponsor(s): Burkle Center for International Relations, Center for Chinese Studies, UCLA International Institute, Asia Pacific Center, Asia Society, Hong Kong Association of Southern California, RAND